 Most of us have heard of Bitcoin.
 Few of us understand what makes it tick.
-The open blockchain technology behind Bitcoin is changing the world, however the ideas driving these changes aren’t the easiest to understand.
-The Bitcoin Executor will be a cinematic educational feature film that aims to use the power of storytelling to help viewers wrap their heads around this exciting new digital landscape.
-Our goal is to increase objective awareness and decrease FUD through an entertaining alternative method of learning.
-We have a completed script with an estimated run time of ninety minutes that we would like to finance for production.
+Bitcoin is changing the world, however the ideas driving these changes aren’t the easiest to understand.
+The Bitcoin Executor will be a feature film that aims to tell a good story and provide viewers with a satisfying cinematic experience while seamlessly introducing them to the basic concepts surrounding Bitcoin.

 Daniel was a producer and star of the extremely popular documentary feature film The Rise and Rise of Bitcoin.
 The film premiered at the Tribeca Film Festival and has gone on to become one of the most watched Bitcoin films ever made.
 Daniel currently runs Altangent Labs, a Pittsburgh based team of engineers developing software to help the adoption of Bitcoin and digital assets.

 Originally from Atlanta, Georgia, Amari is a graduate of The Juilliard School.
 His film and television projects include: Newlyweeds (Sundance Film Festival), Night Catches Us (Sundance Film Festival, New Directors/New Films), Love Under New Management: The Miki Howard Story, Relaxer (SXSW Film Festival), The Alchemist’s Cookbook (SXSW Film Festival), Quentin Tarantino’s Django Unchained and Dan Gilroy’s Roman J. Israel, Esq.